a) International research stays

 The following requirements must be met in order to obtain funding from The Internationalisation Fund:

-- All applications must be approved by the head of department and head of research of the OUH department which the applicant is affiliated to.
+All applications must be approved by the head of department of the OUH department which the applicant is affiliated to.

-- If financial support for more than one OUH affiliated researcher or clinician is being applied for, the role of each person must be accounted for in the application.
+If travel expenses for more than one OUH affiliated researcher is being applied for, the role of each person must be accounted for in the application.

 Eligible costs